A Diffusion Approximation Theory of Momentum SGD in Nonconvex Optimization: Numerical Experiments

 \subsection{Streaming PCA}

 We first provide a numerical experiment to verify our theory for streaming PCA.
-We set $d=4$ and the covariance matrix $\Lambda=\rm{diag}\{4,3,2,1\}.$ The optimum is $(1,0,0,0).$ Figure~\ref{fig} compares the performance of VSGD, MSGD (with and without the step size annealing in Phase \rom{3}).
+We set $d=4$ and the covariance matrix $\Lambda=\rm{diag}\{4,3,2,1\}.$ The optimum is $(1,0,0,0).$ Figure~\ref{fig} compares the performance of VSGD, MSGD (with and without the step size annealing, and momentum annealing in Phase III).
 The initial solution is the saddle point $(0,1,0,0)$.
-We choose

-$\mu=0.9$ and $\eta=5\times 10^{-4}$, and decrease the step size of MSGD by a factor $1-\mu$ after $2\times 10^{4}$ iterations in Fig.\ref{fig}.c.
-Fig.\ref{fig}.a-c plot the results of 100 simulations, and the vertical axis corresponds to $||H_k^{(1)}|-1|$.
-We can clearly differentiate the three phases of VSGD in Fig.\ref{fig}.a.
-For MSGD in Fig.\ref{fig}.b, we hardly recognize Phases \rom{1} and \rom{2}, since they last for a much shorter time.
-This is because the momentum significantly helps escape from saddle points and evolve toward global optima.
-Moreover, we also observe that MSGD without the step size annealing does not converge well, but the step size annealing resolves this issue.
+We choose $\mu=0.9$ and $\eta=5\times 10^{-4}$, decrease the step size of MSGD by a factor $1-\mu$ after $2\times 10^{4}$ iterations in Figure~\ref{fig}.b, and decrease the momentum by a factor $1/10$ after $2\times 10^{4}$ iterations in Figure~\ref{fig}.c.
+Figure \ref{fig} plot the results of 100 simulations, and the vertical axis corresponds to $||H_k^{(1)}|-1|$.
+We can clearly differentiate the three phases of VSGD in Figure \ref{fig}.a.
+For MSGD in Figures \ref{fig}.b, \ref{fig}.c and \ref{fig}.d, we hardly recognize Phases I and II, since they last for a much shorter time.
+This is because the momentum significantly helps escape from saddle points and evolve toward the global optimum.
+Moreover, we also observe in Figure \ref{fig}.b that MSGD without the step size annealing and the momentum annealing does not converge well, but the step size annealing or the momentum annealing resolves this issue.
 All these observations are consistent with our analysis.
-Fig.\ref{fig}.d plots the optimization errors of these three algorithms averaged over all 100 simulations, and we observe similar results.
+Figure \ref{fig}.e plots the optimization errors of these three algorithms averaged over all 100 simulations, and we observe similar results.

-\subsection{\bf Deep Neural Networks}
+\subsection{Deep Neural Networks}

-We then provide three experiments to compare MSGD with VSGD in training a ResNet-18 DNN using the CIFAR-$100$ dataset for a $100$-class image classification task.
-We choose a batch size of $128$. $50$k images are used for training, and the rest $10$k are used for testing.
-We repeat each experiment for $10$ times and report the average.
+{Momentum SGD and its variants has been widely applied in training deep neural networks \citep{sutskever2013importance,kingma2014adam,goodfellow2016deep, he2016deep} and has been implemented in popular deep learning libraries, such as Tensorflow \citep{abadi2016tensorflow} and PyTorch \citep{paszke2019pytorch}. } In this section, we present several experiments to compare MSGD with VSGD in training a 9-layer Residual Net (ResNet-9, \citet{david2018resnet}) over CIFAR-$10$ and CIFAR-$100$ datasets for $10$ and $100$-class image classification tasks, respectively.
+Both datasets contain $60$k images, in which $50$k images are used for training, and the rest $10$k are used for testing.
+The network architecture of ResNet-9 is shown in Figure~\ref{fig:archi} and summarized in Table~\ref{tab:archi}.
+All experiments are done in PyTorch with one NVIDIA RTX 2080-Ti GPU.
+For each experiment, we repeat for $20$ times with different random seeds and report the average and standard deviation.

-denote the initial step sizes of MSGD and VSGD, respectively.
-We decrease the step size by a factor of $0.1$ after $87$, $128$, and $160$ epochs.
-More details on the network architecture and experimental settings can be found in Appendix~\ref{NNsetting}.